Background pattern

 5. Storage of AGRASTAT

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

-1. What is AGRASTAT and what is it used for
+1. What AGRASTAT is and what it is used for

 AGRASTAT is intended to be used with aspirin and unfractionated heparin.

-No use AGRASTAT:
+Do not use AGRASTAT:

-• If you have a history of intracranial bleeding, a brain tumor, or abnormal blood vessels in the brain.
+• If you have a history of intracranial bleeding, a brain tumor, or abnormal blood vessels in the brain

-• If you have uncontrolled severe high blood pressure (Malignant Hypertension).
+• If you have severe uncontrolled high blood pressure (malignant hypertension)

-• If you have severe liver failure.
+• If you have severe liver failure

 Warnings and precautions

-• Any medical condition.
+• Any medical problem

 • Any allergy

-• Recent spinal intervention.
+• Recent spinal intervention

-• History or symptoms of aortic dissection.
+• History or symptoms of aortic rupture (aortic dissection)

-• Uncontrolled high blood pressure.
+• Uncontrolled high blood pressure

-• Thrombolytic treatment.
+• Thrombolytic treatment

-• Liver problem.
+• Liver problem

-• Heart failure.
+• Heart failure

 • Liver disorder